mbelletti/quiver-tools/README.md

 quiver-tools aka qt
 ===================

-An utility to export Quiver notebooks to a markdown files.
+An utility to search or export Quiver notebooks to a markdown files.

 [Quiver](http://happenapps.com/#quiver) is a great notebook app built for programmers.
 Code and text can be freely mixed.